harness/developer-hub/docs/security-testing-orchestration/get-started/key-concepts/targets-and-baselines.md

 <StoConceptBaselines />

-### Where was an issue detected: in the variant, in the baseline, or both?
+### Is an issue unique to the variant or common to the baseline?

-Every STO pipeline execution has a [Security Tests tab](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results) with separate lists of issues that make it easy to determine where and when a specific issue was detected:
+Every STO pipeline execution has a [Security Tests tab](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results) with separate lists of issues that make it easy to determine

-- Only in the current scan of the selected variant
+- Issues only in the variant.
-- Also in previous scans of the selected variant
+- Issues common to the variant and the baseline.

+If you scanned the baseline, or the baseline isn't defined, you'll see
-- Also in previous scans of the baseline
+  - New issues only in the current scan (first list).
+  - Old issues common to the previous scan (second list).

 <figure>